Make-UpWorkClub/StudyNotes/en-US/notes/physics/cegep3/interference.md

 > *In* phase: $\Delta\phi_0 = 0$
 > *Out* of phase: $\Delta\phi_0 = \pi$

+> [!abstract] coherence
+> Property of two waves that maintain a constant phase difference

 > [!abstract] node / antinode
 > Locations where amplitude is always zero / maximal